-In the event of an actual, suspected, or anticipated violation of the security of a computer system, designated system administrators may inspect any file on Chadron State College computers, without the user's knowledge, in an effort to determine the nature and means of the violation and the perpetrator thereof.
-In order to protect the integrity of the investigation network activity may be monitored, user directories and files may be reviewed, and user accounts may be disabled until the conclusion of the investigation.
-Files will be backed up for the purpose of recovery, if circumstances warrant.
+In the event of an actual, suspected, or anticipated violation of resource security, designated system administrators may inspect any file on college resources without the individual's knowledge, in an effort to determine the nature and means of the violation and the perpetrator thereof.
+In order to protect the integrity of the investigation network activity may be monitored, directories and files may be reviewed, and accounts may be disabled until the conclusion of the investigation.
+Files will be backed up for the purpose of recovery if circumstances warrant.

-Only those individuals named by the Director of Information Technology as being directly responsible for the security of Chadron State College computers may use special privileges which permit the examination, copying or printing of files, programs, electronic mail, or other information in a user's account, without the user's prior permission.
-This shall apply equally to mail resident on servers which has not been retrieved by the user.
+Only those administrators named by the Chief Information Officer as being directly responsible for the security of college resources may use special privileges which permit the examination, copying or printing of files, programs, electronic mail, or other information in an account, without the individual’s prior permission.
+This shall apply equally to mail resident on servers which has not been retrieved by the individual.

-The designated individuals may only use their special privileges in the event of a violation or reasonable suspicion of violation of computer security.
-A system administrator may not divulge any information obtained using special privileges to any person other than the Director of Information Technology, who will take the appropriate action.
-If an individual suspects someone has attained access to his/her account, the incident should be reported to the Director of Information Technology immediately in order to initiate appropriate action.
+The designated administrators may only use their special privileges in the event of a violation or reasonable suspicion of violation of computer security.
+A system administrator may not divulge any information obtained using special privileges to any person other than the Chief Information Officer who will take the appropriate action.
+If an individual suspects someone has attained access to his/her account, the incident should be reported to the Chief Information Officer immediately in order to initiate appropriate action.

-Individuals must adhere to this Acceptable Use Policy in order to retain access to campus computer facilities.
+Individuals must adhere to this Acceptable Use Policy in order to retain access to campus resources.